bayars/3311project/README.md

 # EECS3311 Project

 This project made for term assignment.
+The project originally includes 50 junit tests and 40.000 randoop generated test cases.
+We also made PIT testing at the end of the project.

 ## Components:
 Login compenent works with a csv file.
 The path hard coded in Loginpage class.
 You can set up with your computer.
 Basically, I added three lines in csv file.
 I am adding this file to project file directory.
 You can copy in your computer.
 (That would be different in windows and mac.)